KnysakPatryk/media-query-suppressor/README.md

 Why would you do that?
 You have to do that if your site is responsive (for example based on Bootstrap) and you want to create non-responsive (classic) version of your site for mobile devices.

 ## Example use case
-Client has website based on Bootstrap.
+Our client has website based on Bootstrap.
 He wants to add classic version of the site - just by clicking on the button in the bottom of the page.
 Classic version should not vary on devices and screen sizes (non-responsive).